 □ Only approved Southern Radiology uniforms must be worn.
-Returning students must adhere to current uniform policy.
-A plain white, black, gray, or navy shirt may be worn under the top.
+Returning students must adhere to current uniform policy. ☐ A plain white, black, gray, or navy shirt may be worn under the top.
 No writing or logos may be visible. □ Pants must be approved and must be scrubs (no leggings, yoga pants, joggers, etc.). □ Students working on portable and surgery may substitute hospital issued scrubs for the assigned uniform.
 Hospital scrubs may not be removed from the grounds.
 Students must follow hospital dress code in these situations. □ Uniforms must be neatly pressed. □ Pants should not fall below the shoe heel edge and must not drag the ground. □ Pants must be worn at the waist, not below. □ Hoodies, sweaters are not permitted.
-Students may purchase approved uniform jackets or approved fleece jackets. ☐ The uniform should be worn only clinical settings or at an approved campus event. ☐ The entire uniform must be worn when entering or exiting a clinical site. ☐ Uniforms should be well-fitted.
+Students may purchase approved uniform jackets or approved fleece jackets. ☐ The uniform should be worn only clinical settings or at an approved campus event. ☐ The entire uniform must be worn when entering or exiting a clinical site. □ Uniforms should be well-fitted.
 Undergarments or bare skin should not show when leaning, bending over, or stretching.
-An undershirt may be necessary. ☐ An approved uniform jacket or fleece jacket may be worn that has the Southern logo and program name.
-Shoes & Socks: Standard white or black leather shoes are required, with closed toes and full heel. □ Good quality shoes will be important to your feet and back.
+An undershirt may be necessary. □ An approved uniform jacket or fleece jacket may be worn that has the Southern logo and program name.
+Shoes & Socks: □ Standard white or black leather shoes are required, with closed toes and full heel. □ Good quality shoes will be important to your feet and back. □ White or black socks or hose must be worn.
+WHILE OF DEACH SUCHS OF HUSE HILLSE DE WOLL.